White Wizzard: Band members

 The original lineup of White Wizzard included bassist Jon Leon, vocalist James-Paul Luna, guitarist James J LaRue and drummer Tyler Meahl.
 The band split up shortly after the release of the EP, and was reformed by Leon, along with vocalist Wyatt Anderson, guitarist Erik Kluiber, guitarist Chad Bryan and drummer Jesse Applehans.
 Applehans was replaced by Giovanni Durst after a short while.

 James-Paul Luna, James J LaRue and Tyler Meahl formed Holy Grail in 2008.

 In April 2010, it was announced that guitarist Erik Kluiber had been replaced.
 At the same time vocalist Wyatt Anderson also left the band.
 The new lineup was revealed in June 2010, with Michael Gremio, formerly of Nebraskan power metal band Cellador, on vocals, and Welsh guitarist Lewis Stephens replacing Kluiber.
 Gremio is the only White Wizzard vocalist not featured on any of their releases.

 By September 2010, the lead vocals had been taken over by Peter Ellis.

 On February 2, 2011, second vocalist Wyatt Anderson returned to the band, replacing a departing Peter Ellis.

 On June 27, 2011, the band announced that it had parted ways with Wyatt Anderson once again.

 On September 8, 2011, Jake Dreyer was selected to become the band's new guitarist.

 On May 1, 2012, British guitarist Will Wallner joined the band just days before a show in Tokyo, Japan.
 Joseph Michael joined the band as vocalist in August 2012.

-In October 2013, while on tour in the UK Jon Leon fired Joseph Michael after he and the other bandmates called him out on theft of band funds.
+In October 2013, while on tour in the UK, Joseph Michael was fired from the band.

 On October 9, 2013, Giovanni Durst, Will Wallner and Jake Dreyer made statements announcing their departure from White Wizzard.

 By March 2014, Jon Leon had taken over as lead vocalist and Devin Lebsack had joined as drummer.

 On December 1, 2015, White Wizzard announced the return of High Speed GTO guitarist James J LaRue.

 On or around July 25, 2016, the band welcomed back singer Wyatt "Screamin' Demon" Anderson and guitarist James J. LaRue.

 On April 23, 2019, Jon Leon released an official press statement regarding the band and the new lineup, which features former members Michael Gremio on vocals, James J. LaRue on guitar, Will Wallner on guitar, and Devin Lebsack on drums.